macressler/eventuate/src/sphinx/reference/event-sourcing.rst

 - During initialization (after start or restart) it asynchronously ``read``\ s the stored update progress from the ``PROGRESS`` table.
 The read result is passed as argument to ``readSuccess`` and incremented by ``1`` before returning it to the caller.
 This causes the ``Writer`` to resume event processing from that position in the event log.
 - Event are processed in ``onEvent`` by translating them to Cassandra update statements which are added to an in-memory ``batch`` of type ``Vector[BoundStatement]``.
 The batch is written to Cassandra when Eventuate calls the ``write`` method.
 - The ``write`` method asynchronously updates the ``CUSTOMER`` table with the statements contained in ``batch`` and then updates the ``PROGRESS`` table with the sequence number of the last processed event.
 After having submitted the statements to Cassandra, the batch is cleared for further event processing.
 Event processing can run concurrently to write operations.
 - A ``batch`` that has been updated while a write operation is in progress is written directly after the current write operation successfully completes.
 If no write operation is in progress, a change to ``batch`` is written immediately.
 This keeps read model update delays at a minimum and increases batch sizes under increasing load.
-Batch sizes can be limited with ``replayChunkSizeMax``.
+Batch sizes can be limited with ``replayBatchSize``.

 If a ``write`` (or ``read``) operation fails, the writer is restarted, by default, and resumes event processing from the last stored sequence number + ``1``.
 This behavior can be changed by overriding ``writeFailure`` (or ``readFailure``) from ``EventsourcedWriter``.